SafAlyona/frontend-project-44/README.md

-My fist project at <a href='https://ru.hexlet.io/'>Hexlet</a> course for Frontend developers
+Hi!
+There is my fist project at <a href='https://ru.hexlet.io/'>Hexlet</a> course for Frontend developers.

+This is a repository with five games that run on the command line!
+To install the game, enter 'make install' in the console, then 'make publish'.
+There are 5 available games in the 'bin' directory, to start each of them, you need to enter the name of the game in the make + console, for example: 'make brain-calc'.
+To win each of the games, you must answer 3 questions correctly in a row.

+Good luck and may the strongest win!

 ### Hexlet tests and linter status:
 [![Actions Status](https://github.com/SafAlyona/frontend-project-44/actions/workflows/hexlet-check.yml/badge.svg)](https://github.com/SafAlyona/frontend-project-44/actions)